BillJr99/BillJr99.github.io/_posts/2021-03-20-replitclassroom.md

 <iframe height="600px" width="100%" src="https://repl.it/@BillJr99/JUnitExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+If you are using a custom `.replit` file with external libraries, you can add this jar to your `CLASSPATH` in your `.replit` project: `/run_dir/junit-4.12.jar`.

 ## Code Formatting

 My students often miss the "auto-format" button on their Replit projects.
 This is a nice way to clean up things like indentation, and to demonstrate best practices.
 The button is located on the top right of the code window for the project.